Trade shows used to be the lifeblood of lead generation efforts for many manufacturers.

 Regardless of world events, a steady stream of content coupled with an inbound marketing strategy ensures that prospects are being reached.
 More importantly, prospects are coming to you while on their buyer’s journey, rather than your sales and marketing team having to seek them out through traditional marketing channels, like trade shows.

 Transitioning efforts and resources meant for trade shows to inbound marketing doesn’t have to be a permanent either-or scenario for your business.
 For right now, it makes sense.
+And if you're looking for a potential long-term solution to loss of lead generation, then inbound marketing is a great solution.

 Your Website is a 24/7 Trade Show Booth